 Plus, Becker now offers LiveOnline classes, live in-person CPA classes, and even one-on-one tutoring.
 So if you’re thinking of pursuing the CPA—or even if you’re looking for a more in-depth review of tax issues for the EA exam—this personalized support can be a big boost.

 Becker has review materials for the CMA exam, too.
 And just like Becker’s CPA courses, Becker CMA review is considered to be just about the best.
-In fact, Becker completely revamped its CMA courses in 2021.
+In fact, Becker completely revamped its CMA courses.
 So now, CMA candidates can benefit from Becker’s proven study materials.
 What’s more, Becker is a licensed partner of the IMA, or the Institute of Management Accountants, that bestows the CMA designation.
 And just like the Becker CPA classes, Becker’s CMA courses also have virtual classrooms and the option to study with a personal tutor.
 Therefore, if you ever want to pursue the CMA certification, definitely check out Becker before studying.

 If you’re thinking of pursuing your EA credential, an Enrolled Agent exam review course will help you study better and faster.
-And since specific Becker Enrolled Agent prep isn’t available, you could consider Gleim EA instead.
+And since specific Becker Enrolled Agent prep isn’t available, you could consider Gleim EA Review instead.

 To start, Gleim is the most popular and the best EA review course.
 Consequently, according to NATP, the National Association of Tax Preparers, it’s also the preferred EA review provider.

 Gleim courses come with everything you need to pass the EA exam.
 For instance, Gleim’s most popular Enrolled Agent course is the Premium EA Review System.
-To start, it includes several types of study materials (like a textbooks, audio lectures, and mock exams) to reinforce the exam content in different ways.
+To start, it includes several types of study materials (like textbooks, audio lectures, and mock exams) to reinforce the exam content in different ways.
 Plus, the Gleim Instruct videos are a series of lectures from a noted lecturer at Florida State University.

 Gleim also has the biggest test bank of EA exam questions available, and that’s crucial to get ready for the SEE.
 In fact, Gleim’s EA courses have 3,500+ MCQs, or multiple-choice questions.
 And since most EA candidates do the bulk of their studying by practicing MCQs, you’ll need a big test bank to keep you studying.
 Many users consider the Gleim practice questions to be tough, too, so you’ll be ready for the hardest EA exam questions.